renso3x/node-redis/README.md

 docker-compose up
 ```

-Navigate to http://localhost:8080/ to show swagger docs.
+Navigate to http://localhost:8080/api-docs to open the swagger docs.

+## Caching Strategy

+Used: `Redis`

 1. A running server that can be accessed on http://localhost:8080/ hosting the endpoints